Australian Spider and Insect Bites

 If the patient has developed severe envenomation symptoms, apply the pressure and immobilisation technique until they can receive antitoxin.

 If there are lots of small 'grass' ticks, and there can be hundreds, just pull them out alive, as there will be too many to soak in alcohol.
 When they are small and have not 'dug in' too far they are easy to pull out.
 I remember my kids pulling out about 30 one afternoon, quite enjoying it once they got the idea.
 Not so nice for toddlers!
 'Lyclear' is an over the counter 5% Permethrin cream scabicide that poisons ticks.
-Something like this could be applied for the required time and then the ticks might be much more easily removed.
+Something like this could be applied for the required time and then the ticks can be much more easily removed.
 It is important to be sure that they actually die and are removed.
+It takes a long time.
 Watch the dose if a large area must be treated with a miticide like Lyclear.
 It might be a good idea to apply Lyclear to some of the ticks and wait a while to see if they are easier to remove than those left alive, and then only use it on the rest if it was beneficial.

 Note that permethrin is highly toxic to marine life.
 Any excess should be not put down the sink but exposed to full sun in a thin film or dissolved in water so it will degrade in a few hours.